polodev/datawookie/content/blog/2013-07-30-a-chart-of-recent-comrades-marathon-winners.md

 ---
-id: 357
-title: A Chart of Recent Comrades Marathon Winners
-date: 2013-07-30T15:54:54+00:00
 author: Andrew B. Collier
-layout: post
+date: 2013-07-30T15:54:54Z
 guid: http://www.exegetic.biz/blog/?p=357
+id: 357
 tags:
 - Comrades Marathon
 - '#rstats'
 - scatter plot
+title: A Chart of Recent Comrades Marathon Winners
+url: /2013/07/30/a-chart-of-recent-comrades-marathon-winners/
 ---

 Continuing on my [quest to document the Comrades Marathon results](http://www.exegetic.biz/blog/tag/comrades-marathon/), today I have put together a chart showing the winners of both the men and ladies races since 1980.
 Click on the image below to see a larger version.

 <img src="{{ site.baseurl }}/static/img/2013/07/winners-scatterchart.png" >

 The analysis started off with the same data set that I was working with before, from which I extracted only the records for the winners.

-{% highlight r %}
+{{< highlight r >}}
 > winners = subset(results, gender.position == 1, select = c(year, name, gender, race.time))
 > head(winners)
      year               name gender race.time